-Have you experienced aeroplane ear?
-Usually it’s a feeling of fullness or pressure in the ear.
+Have you experienced aeroplane ear (also called airplane ear and ear barotrauma)?
+Usually, it’s a feeling of fullness or pressure in the ear.
 And it might cause moderate to severe discomfort or pain.

-Symptoms of aeroplane ear
+Symptoms of Aeroplane Ear

-- Moderate to severe discomfort or pain in your ear
+- moderate to severe discomfort or pain in your ear

-- Muffled hearing or slight to moderate hearing loss
+- muffled hearing or slight to moderate hearing loss

 If aeroplane ear is severe or lasts more than a few hours, you may experience:

 - pressure in your ear similar to being underwater

 - moderate to severe hearing loss

 - bleeding from your ear due to a ruptured eardrum